titzer/student-projects/README.md

 Both Virgil (the programming language) and Wizard (the WebAssembly engine) can benefit from new features.
 Adding new features to the Virgil programming language not only makes writing code more fun and expressive, but can enable new types of expression patterns and accompanying compiler optimizations that make VM development a whole lot nicer.
 In particular, the Wizard engine should stay up-to-date with coming proposals, but also support platform features (like WASI) that make it possible to experiment with large, real programs.

-### [Implement `wasi_snapshot_preview1` in Wizard on `x86-64-linux`](WasiWizard.md) - Virgil, low difficulty, low novelty, high priority

-In this project, you will implement the WebAssembly System Interface (WASI) in the Wizard Engine.
-You'll write code to interface directly with the Linux kernel to provide the lowest-overhead, no-dependency implementation of this interface.
-IMPACT: You will greatly improve the number of applications Wizard can run, allowing testing, benchmarking, and studying full applications in direct comparison to production engines.
-WebAssembly experience required, low-level system call familiarity required.

 ### [Integrate Virgil and Rust](WasiWizard.md) - Virgil/Rust, medium difficulty, high novelty, low priority